spacesuitdiver/travel-app/README.md

 ![new wireframe 1 copy 7](https://user-images.githubusercontent.com/34491285/42727579-4fb1c4b8-876f-11e8-9891-11ce22854f8b.png)

+# Timeline
+## Phase 1 Where are you going?
+What Dates?

+- What you should wear if you are headed to Paris— pair with Weather

+- Like what you see??

+## Phase 2

+- Ready to book your trip? — hotel, air, restaurants, experiences

+- Is this fashionista ready to fly away?

+### Step 1

+- Where are you going to go?
+When are you going to go?

+### Step 2

+- Book your flight
+- Book your hotel

+### Step 3

+- What are you going to wear?

+### Step 4

+- What are you to do/eat?

+- airbnb for experiences and food
+- trip advisor

 # Roles
 - Lesie Server, Javascript, Models, Routes
 - Mayra Lead Back End Pintrest API Server, Javascript, Models, Routes